suntorch/Dazzler/README.md

 It works across all .NET ADO providers including SQL Server, MySQL, Firebird, PostgreSQL and Oracle.

-## Do you have a comprehensive list of examples?
+## Examples
-You can see and learn from [test project](https://github.com/suntorch/dazzler.test).
+You can see and learn from the test project [Dazzler.Test](https://github.com/suntorch/dazzler.test).

 ## Installation
-Please use the following command in the NuGet Package Manager Console.
+Please use the following command in the NuGet Package Manager Console to install the library.
 ```
 Install-Package Dazzler
 ```